Central disc extrusion

-The vertebrae in our spines are situated so that the rounded platform called the vertebral body is in the anterior position (facing the front of the body), the spinal cord runs through the middle of the bone, and the spiny processes or projections – what you can feel through your skin when you run your hand down your back – are facing the back, or posterior side.
-The spinal cord may be impinged upon by a central disc extrusion if an intervertebral disc’s material is forced outward centrally and posteriorly toward the spinal canal.
+The vertebrae in our spines are situated so that the vertebral body faces the front of the body, the spinal cord runs through the middle of the bone, and the spiny processes or projections are facing the back.

 Because of the way the spinal cord rests in the middle of the vertebrae, it is susceptible to being compressed in the event of a central disc extrusion.
 A central disc extrusion occurs if a disc’s material between the vertebrae moves into the spinal canal, which may cause severe pain and symptoms.

 While a central disc extrusion may be caused by sudden trauma or incorrect lifting and twisting, most conditions develop due to age and natural disc degeneration.

 The discs of the spine act as shock absorbers and are made of flexible, sturdy cartilage that’s saturated with water.
 Each disc has a strong outer layer, known as the annulus fibrosus; the nucleus pulposus is the disc’s gel-like interior.

 As we age, the discs begin to dehydrate, or lose water.
 Dehydration may weaken the discs, making them susceptible to bulging or herniation under the weight of the surrounding vertebrae.

 A bulging disc occurs when the nucleus pulposus pushes outward against the weakened outer wall.
 A disc extrusion occurs if the annulus fibrosus tears, causing the interior material to leak out of the disc and into the spinal canal.

 A central disc extrusion may impinge the spinal cord due to the direction that the disc material is pressing, which could cause shooting or burning pain at the site of compression.